 Don’t let an accident define your future.
 Reach out to Schwaba Law Firm today to find out how a pedestrian accident lawyer in Wisconsin can help you pursue the money you deserve from the person who hurt you.

-What Are the Main Causes of Pedestrian Accidents in Wisconsin?
+Main Causes of Pedestrian Accidents in Wisconsin

 While many different factors can contribute to a pedestrian accident, many are the result of the same handful of underlying causes, including the following: